rservice/rservice.github.io/README.md

-# rservice.github.io
-This space to visually demonstrate some of my projects.
+This space is to visually demonstrate some of my projects.